Dakota Kai: Personal life

 Crowley is of Irish and Samoan descent.
 Her mother is originally from the Samoan village of Lepea on the island of Upolu.
-She has two younger siblings: a sister named Nyrene, a mixed martial artist with a record of 4-4-0, who trains out of City Kickboxing alongside Israel Adesanya, Dan Hooker, Kai Kara-France, Carlos Ulberg, and many other UFC-adjacent fighters, and a brother named Earl, who first introduced her to professional wrestling.
+She has two younger siblings: a sister named Nyrene, a mixed martial artist, and a brother named Earl, who first introduced her to professional wrestling.
 Her grandfather Pat Crowley represented New Zealand in rugby as a member of the All Blacks in 1949 and 1950.

-Crowley is close friends with American professional wrestlers Shayna Baszler, Jessamyn Duke, and Mia Yim and currently shares a house with Baszler in Florida.
-Crowley is currently in a relationship with American professional wrestler Karl Fredericks.
+Crowley is close friends with American professional wrestlers Shayna Baszler, Jessamyn Duke, and Mia Yim and shares a house with Baszler in Florida.
+Crowley is engaged to American professional wrestler Karl Fredericks.

 Championships and accomplishments

 Alongside Heidi Lovelace, Evie was one half of the Shimmer Tag Team Champions in 2016.
 The duo was known as "Team Slap Happy".